Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 - **Weapon Conduit**

-    When wielding a magical weapon that you’re proficient with and that provides a bonus to hit and damage, you can also add that weapon’s bonus to damage rolls for spells you cast.
+    When wielding a magical weapon that you're proficient with and that provides a bonus to hit and damage, you can also add that weapon's bonus to damage rolls for spells you cast.

 ### Cartomancy